nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 {{/callout}}

 {{#> callout type='info' }}
-Also note that we listed here the main accessors. `Document` is a `DocumentWrapper` and you can also [check the code](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-features/nuxeo-automation/nuxeo-automation-core/src/main/java/org/nuxeo/ecm/automation/core/scripting/DocumentWrapper.java) to see all the available accessors.</br>
+Also note that we listed here only the main accessors. `Document` is a `DocumentWrapper` and you can also [check the code](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-features/nuxeo-automation/nuxeo-automation-core/src/main/java/org/nuxeo/ecm/automation/core/scripting/DocumentWrapper.java) to see all the available accessors.</br>
 For example, you can also use `hasFacet(String facet)`, `hasSchema(String schemaName)`, etc. Make sure to select the branch corresponding to the version of Nuxeo you are using.
 {{/callout}}